serenasun999/602/README.md

 The project underscores Calgary's progress in air quality management compared to global trends but also emphasizes the need for ongoing efforts to address the rise in certain greenhouse gases.

-# 602 Project - Statistical Data Analysis
+# 602 Project - Statistical Data Analysis - "Historical Air Quality Analysis"
 ### Focus of statistical investigation
 The focus of our statistical investigation is to understand if there is any statistical difference between the particulate matter recorded in Calgary vs particulate matter recorded globally in order to gain evidence to support or reject our hypothesis that PM2.5 globally is equal to PM2.5 in Calgary.
 We also want to determine how greenhouse gas emissions changed over the years in Calgary by plotting the distribution of greenhouse gas emissions over the years and estimating the population average via bootstrapping.
 This data is leveraged by the Government of Alberta to visualize, analyze and continually monitor air pollution.
 This enables Calgary residents to protect themselves and take the necessary precautions especially those who are health compromised.